wenzhuo2026/nextjs_test/README.md

 # nextjs_test
 repository for NextJS test
-THis is the repository for the NextJS.
+This is the repository for the NextJS.
+Just test for commit